 Respect needs to be the cornerstone of EVERY engineering company.
 Especially since bad behavior can spread like a nasty virus.

 What would our beloved Google be without software engineers?
 Absolutely nothing!

 “The path to the CEO’s office should not be through the CFO’s office, and it should not be through the marketing department.
 It needs to be through engineering and design.”

 In short, when engineers speak, companies better pay attention.

 3. Deeply connected teams

 Promoting teamwork while keeping morale high is no small feat though.
 Companies need to recognize entire engineering teams, not just individuals.
-Because not everyone is a 10x engineer.
-But every engineer plays a role.
+Because not everyone is a 10x engineer, but every engineer plays a role.

 “If you think about war…do you want the general in some like ivory tower or on the front lines?
 The troops are going to fight a lot harder if they see the general on the front lines.”

 What’s more, team environments foster deep relationships, which in turn build trust.
 Next thing you know, you feel you belong to a special community and there’s nowhere better to be.

 Approachability is crucial in the workplace.
 You need to feel comfortable asking your questions, no matter how stupid they may seem.
 Because not everyone has the same skillset.

 “It’s very important to like the people you work with, otherwise life [and] your job is gonna be quite miserable.”

 As a young engineer, I’d constantly seek help from senior engineers.
-I had the imposter syndrome, and I needed hand-holding.
+Because I had the imposter syndrome, and I needed hand-holding.
 I remember other engineers would put their own work aside, to explain subjects to me.
 This meant the world to me and it limited my mistakes.

 5. Library of learning resources

 Accessible learning resources help reduce engineer anxiety without added social pressure.
 Because many engineers have a lot of pride and are introverts.
 So, they may not always ask for help.